JaumeFigueras/GisFIRE-Lightnings/README.md

 # GisFIRE

-GisFIRE is a plugin for QGIS that implements several tools used by fire agencies.
+GisFIRE is a set of plugins for QGIS that implements several tools used by fire agencies.
 The Lightnings module implements Lightning information retrieval from different sources and provides clustering and routing for aerial inspection of possible wildfire ignitions.